-When considering water as the medium for modeling, it is necessary to define the Froude number in terms of density, rather than temperature.
+When considering water as the medium for modeling, it is necessary to define the Froude number in terms of density, rather than temperature, i.e., where ρ represents density.
 The common method of producing stable density stratification in water is by producing thin layers of various concentrations of salt in water.
-In view of the very small mass diffusivity of salt in water, an undisturbed stable mass of salt water will remain that way for several weeks before the density gradient is changed substantially by molecular diffusion.
-Maximum density differences are limited (about 20% in the dimensionless density difference), so that flow speeds must be reduced as was the case with air as the modeling Recirculating systems using this technique have been impractical because of resulting mixing within a pump.
-However, Odell and Kovasznay (1971) have designed a rotating disk pump that maintains the gradient; this device may permit the use of recirculating salt water systems, although thus far it has only been used in very small channels.
+In view of the very small mass diffusivity of salt in water. an urdisturbed stable mass of salt water will remain that way for several weeks before the density gradient is changed substantially by molecular diffusion.
+Maximum density differences are limited (about 20% in the dimensionless density difference), so that flow speeds must be reduced as was the case with air as the modeling medium.
+Recirculating systems using this technique have been impractical because of resulting mixing within a pump.
+However, Odell and Kovaszray (1971) have recently designed a rotating disk pump which maintains the gradient; this device may permit the use of recirculating salt water systems, although thus far it has only been used in very small channels.
 An interesting technique is reported by Homma (1969) wherein fresh and saline water are mixed to produce stable density gradients at the entrance of a once-through open water channel.
-This technique offers the possiblity of providing the proper boundary conditions of turbulent flow (see next section), which is quite difficult in a still tank with a towed model.
+This technique offers the possiblity of providing the proper boundary conditions of turbulent flow (see next section), which is quite difficult in the still tank.